Skip to main content

 Join the Camp Silver Creek Alumni Association to support, preserve, and strengthen YMCA camping at Camp Silver Creek.
 If you were a camper, staff, or contributor to YMCA Camp Silver Creek and are eighteen years or older, you are considered alumni and members of the Association.

-Election for 2024-2025 Board of Directors
+2024-2025 Board of Directors

 Members of the Board of Directors (Directors) serve 3-year terms and may serve up to two consecutive terms.
 Current Directors who are continuing through the 2024-2025 year include Emily Witczak (Stormy), Matt Hagan (Elwood), Becca LaFramboise (Gumby), and Jo Jablo (Candle).

-New Directors Proposed to begin in August, 2024 are Robert Vieyra-Braendle (Jockey-Box), Jerry Woodcock, Johanna Burgess (Durango), Jim Trett, Max Wilder (Frank), Kai Markle (The Dude).
+New Directors proposed to begin in August, 2024 are Robert Vieyra-Braendle (Jockey-Box), Jerry Woodcock, Johanna Burgess (Durango), Jim Trett, Max Wilder (Frank), Kai Markle (The Dude).

 2023-2024 Board of Directors